-19. Supply of goods or services to its members; which relates to its aims and objectives and available without payment other than a membership subscription, where the value of such supply is nominal, is not regarded as a supply.
-As a guide, the cost of the supply made by the society or similar organizations to each of its member in a year does not exceed RM100 (one hundred ringgit Malaysia).
+19. Supply of goods or services to its members which relates to its aims and objectives and available without payment other than a membership subscription, where the value of such supply is nominal, is not regarded as a supply.
+The value of supply is treated as nominal when the cost of supply made by the society or similar organizations to each of its member in a year does not exceed RM100 (one hundred Ringgit Malaysia).

-MIM Bulletin is a bimonthly publication by MIM Association distributed free of charge to its members and relates to its aims and objectives.
+MIM Bulletin is a bimonthly publication by MIM Association distributed free of charge to its members which relates to its aims and objectives.
 MIM does not need to account for GST on the free bulletins distributed as the benefit is nominal and it is not regarded as a supply.